Andreferro/Cards-list-manager/README.md

 # Card list manager system demo

-This is a simple list manager (like Trello) wich allows you to create lists and cards.
+This is a simple list manager (like Trello) which allows you to create lists and cards.

 <img src="/assets/screenshot.png" />